 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-If you’re looking for things to do on Jekyll Island in Georgia, you won’t be disappointed.
+You won’t be disappointed if you’re looking for things to do on Jekyll Island in Georgia.
 Travelers flock to this spectacular coast for its 10 miles of gorgeous beaches, historic landmarks, top-notch golf courses, endless shopping options, and mighty fine cuisine.

 Keep reading to learn more about what to do on Jekyll Island, from taking in the breathtaking Georgia coastline scenery to setting off on urban excursions!

-- Best things to do in Jekyll island
+- Things to Do in Jekyll Island, Georgia

 - 1. Explore the otherworldly shores of Driftwood Beach

 - 2. Enjoy some retail therapy at Beach Village

 - 3. Splash around at the Summer Waves Water Park